apache/incubator-taverna-plugin-gis/README.md

-If you are modifying this source code independent of the Apache Taverna project, you may not want to run the [Rat Maven plugin](https://creadur.apache.org/rat/apache-rat-plugin/) that enforces Apache headers in every source file - to disable it, try:
+If you are modifying this source code independent of the Taverna project, you may not want to run the
+[Rat Maven plugin](https://creadur.apache.org/rat/apache-rat-plugin/)
+that enforces Apache headers in every source file - to disable it, try: